oramirezperera/Basic_Python_Platzi/README.md

 # Basic_Python_Platzi
 Exercises from the Basic Python Course of Platzi

-## First program a exchange calculator, from Colombian pesos to American dollars
+## First program an exchange calculator, from Colombian pesos to American dollars

 asks the User how many Colombian pesos has, and with that the program will tell him how many American dollars has.